MasonChinkin/availableFlatSurface/README.md

 ## Technologies

-* Rails backend with postgreSQL database
+* Ruby on Rails backend using RESTful routes and a custom postgreSQL database
 * React + Redux front end with SASS styling
 * Secure AWS photo hosting with Rails Active Storage
 * Secure frontend to backend user authentication with BCrypt.